 Suggested access airports: Seville/Jerez/Madrid

-This route takes you through one of the country’s least known yet most beautiful areas, so prepare to be surprised.
-We begin in the charming and historic town of Zafra.
-Here you can discover the Nuestra Señora de la Candelaria Church (13th century), Grande Square, Santa Catalina Convent, Santa Clara Convent, El Rosario Convent and the Casa Grande de Zafra.
+This route takes you through Extremadura, one of the country’s least known yet most fascination regions, rich in both history and areas of natural beauty.
+We begin in the charming and historic town of Zafra where the Parador takes pride of place, housed in a 15th century castle in the heart of the medieval quarter.
+Here you are surrounded by a plethora of beautiful historical buildings such as the Nuestra Señora de la Candelaria Church (13th century), Grande Square, Santa Catalina Convent, Santa Clara Convent, El Rosario Convent and the Casa Grande de Zafra.

-Every sight you see in this town speaks of its legacy as part of the Roman Empire, and an active and flourishing colony.
-Faithful remnants of this legacy are the National Museum of Roman Art (Museo Nacional de Arte Romano), the theatre arena and Roman circus.
-You should not miss the Roman House of the Amphitheatre (Casa del Anfiteatro) and House of the Mithraeum (Casa de Mitreo), the archaeological site at Santa Eulalia Church, the Roman bridge over the Guadiana River, and Los Milagros Aqueduct.
-The Moors also left their mark on the area with their citadel, as did the Visigoths, whose art you can discover in the Museum of Visigoth Art (Museo de Arte Visigótico).
+Every sight you see in this town speaks of its legacy as part of the Roman Empire and one of the most important towns in Hispania (the Roman name for Spain and Portugal).
+Faithful remnants of this legacy include a complex which comprises of a Roman amphitheatre and Theatre (which still host performances in summer months), the Roman Circus, the Temple to Diana, the Trajan Arch, the House of the Mithraeum (Casa de Mitreo), the archaeological site at Santa Eulalia Church, the beautifully preserved Roman bridge over the Guadiana River and the Los Milagros Aqueduct.
+All of these Roman ruins are wonderfully explained along with further Roman artefacts in the National Museum of Roman Art (Museo Nacional de Arte Romano).
+The Moors also left their mark on the area with their citadel (am imposing Arab fortress), as did the Visigoths, whose art you can discover in the Museum of Visigoth Art (Museo de Arte Visigótico).

 Trujillo, birthplace of explorers such as Orellana and Pizarro, opens its gates to you in the Main Square (Plaza Mayor) which perfectly encapsulates the medieval atmosphere of the town.
 Walking along its streets, you will discover the palace of the Dukes of San Carlos, the palace of the Marquises of La Conquista, and the palace of the Marquis of Sufraga.
 The old castle is filled with history, as is the Pizarro House/Museum.
 Religious monuments take great importance here, with monuments including San Martín Church, Santa María La Mayor Church and the convents of Santa Clara and San Francisco Real.